What is a concussion injury compensation claim?

 What is the process when claiming for a concussion injury?

-The process for a concussion injury claim usually involves five main steps:
+The process for a concussion injury claim usually involves seven main steps:

-• Presenting the claim – submitting your case to the other party or their insurer
+• The presentation of the claim to the other party

-• Court proceedings – only necessary if an agreement cannot be reached outside of court.
+• Court proceedings (on the rare occasion, an agreement can not be made outside of court).

 If you decide you’d like us to represent you, we will walk you through the process of making a no win no fee claim, clearly explaining the fees and how you’re protected from any financial loss if your claim is unsuccessful.